ethinethin/DDO-1/assembler/README.md

     JMP label              ; jump to address of label JMP (label)            ; jump to address stored in label

-See ../programs/08_spacing/spacing.S for formatting recommendations.
+See examples in ../programs/ for formatting recommendations/standards.